Sharp, Fiddler's Farewell For String Orchestra (Grade 2.5)

 Fiddler's Farewell is a beautiful piece of music with a Gaelic style perfect for middle and high school string players.
 It allows for expressive playing with an emphasis on phrasing and dynamics.
 The middle part of the music has a lively dance section that balances out the flowing outer sections.
 Keith Sharp's arrangement is designed to involve all players by sharing the melody, harmony, and accompaniment roles.
 The music has enough technical challenges and lyrical possibilities to keep all ensemble members engaged, regardless of their skill level.
 An optional piano part is available to enhance the texture of the performance, but it is not essential.
 The music is graded at level 2.5, and the duration is approximately 3 minutes and 15 seconds.
 The key of the music is E Aeolian Mode and related keys.

-Keith Sharp is a string educator in the Gap region of Brisbane, Australia.
-He completed his Bachelor of Music in 1984 and a postgraduate diploma in education in 1995.
-Keith is an award-winning composer and highly regarded clinician, guest conductor, and lecturer, with his works being popular in Australia and internationally.
+Keith Sharp is a string educator in Brisbane, Australia.
+He completed his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
+Keith has produced award-winning string programs and compositions popular in Australia and internationally throughout his career.
+He also remains active as a clinician, guest conductor, and lecturer.

 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.